MontaJR/MontaJR/README.md

-- 👋 Hola soy MontaJR
+- 👋 Hello, I'm Slowy
-- 👀 Estoy interesado en la programación
+- 👀 I am interested in programming
-- 🌱 Estoy aprendiendo diferentes lenguajes de programación
+- 🌱 I am learning HTML, CSS, JS and LUA
-- 💞️ Voy progresando poco a poco con diferentes lenguajes
+- 💞️ I am progressing little by little with different languages
-- 📫 Me gusta hacer nuevos proyectos y alcanzar mis metas
+- 📫 I like to do new projects and achieve my goals